StalinDurjo/qa-sandbox/README.md

 #### Mock Implementation Structure

-The mock implementation requires two main components:
+The mock parameter has two main components:

 1. **Endpoint Definition**: The `endpoint` property must be defined with a value that will serve as the REST API route
+2. **Data Object**: `data` - Provides access to the payload of the API request and the built-in `mocker` library.
+This mocker library will be used to generate the mock data.
+The payload (or request body) is passed on to the function to allow for custom logic implementation.

-2. **Data Implementation**: The function must return a value that will serve as the response body
+**Function Return**: The function must return a value that will serve as the response body

 ```typescript
 export async function customMock({ endpoint, data }) {